seenons/seenons-be-assignment/README.md

 #### Opportunities

-- Enhance testing capabilities and reusability.
+- Enhance testing capabilities and re-usability.
 - Implement a Database Provider.
 - Implement caching strategy.
 - Can you apply a better design pattern for the overall registration and data modeling?
-- Show us your understanding of Domain Driven Design and Loose Coupling.
+- Show us your understanding of Domain Driven Design and Loose Coupling?
 - Can you spot opportunities for a `read-model`?

 ## Disclaimer

 Please note that this assignment is not a direct representation of how Seenons built its software.

 The assignment is meant for all levels of seniority in mind, so the concepts, patterns, domain models and tools have been simplified to ensure fairness.